Stephen Hasner | Georgia Law | May 9, 2024

 Postponing Jury Duty

 In some cases, a judge may postpone your jury duty instead of excusing you from jury duty.
 A judge might also postpone jury duty if you have a valid reason for requesting a deferment to another session of court.
+When jury duty is postponed, the juror will be informed of a new ‘trial date’ to which they must adhere, ensuring they are available to serve on the jury for the trial.
 In most cases, a judge only grants one deferment or postponement per juror.

 Check with the Clerk of Court